LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 ?>Note: all option names and parameters here are case-insensitive.
 Which means `Option=Something` is equal to `oPTioN=soMThInG`. <br/> We will keep using [CamelCase](https://en.wikipedia.org/wiki/Camel_case) for easier reading.

-!>Processing Unit names and handler names can contain only [ASCII](https://en.wikipedia.org/wiki/ASCII) characters, decimal numbers and underscores.
+!>Processing Unit names and handler names can contain only [ASCII](https://en.wikipedia.org/wiki/ASCII) characters, digits and underscores.

 For example: